Bowling (cricket): Line and length

-The fundamental skill of bowling on a good length incorporates the ability to pitch the ball such a distance from the batsman that he is unable to move forward and drive the ball on the half volley, and is also unable to step back and play the ball on the back foot.
-This removes many of the batsman's attacking options, and also increases the probability of him misjudging a delivery and losing his wicket.
-A good length delivery is one in which the ball has had sufficient time to move far enough off the pitch to beat the bat but the batsman has not had time to react to the movement and adjust his shot.
+The fundamental skill of bowling on a good length incorporates the ability to pitch the ball such a distance from the batter that he is unable to move forward and drive the ball on the half volley, and is also unable to step back and play the ball on the back foot.
+This removes many of the batter's attacking options, and also increases the probability of misjudging a delivery and losing the wicket.
+A good length delivery is one in which the ball has had sufficient time to move far enough off the pitch to beat the bat but the batter has not had time to react to the movement and adjust the shot.
 The faster the bowler and the greater the movement he is able to generate, the larger the area of the pitch that can be designated an effective "good" length.

 Other areas of the pitch may also often be used as a variation to a good length delivery.
-Primarily these are the yorker, in which the ball is bowled directly at the batsman's feet as a surprise delivery intended to dismiss the batsman bowled, and the bouncer in which the ball is bowled on such a short length that it rises towards the batsman's throat or head as a means of physical intimidation.
-But the height of an attempted yorker or full toss must not be higher than the batsman's waist, or else it will be called a no-ball beamer, which could have bowlers banned from the match.
+Primarily these are the yorker, in which the ball is bowled directly at the batter's feet as a surprise delivery intended to dismiss the batter bowled, and the bouncer in which the ball is bowled on such a short length that it rises towards the batter's throat or head as a means of physical intimidation.
+But the height of an attempted yorker or full toss must not be higher than the batter's waist, or else it will be called a no-ball beamer, which could have bowlers banned from the match.

-The line a bowler chooses to bowl will depend on several factors: the movement he is generating on the ball, the shots the batsman is able to play, and the field the captain has set.
+The line a bowler chooses to bowl will depend on several factors: the movement he is generating on the ball, the shots the batter is able to play, and the field the captain has set.
 The two most common tactics are to either bowl directly at the stumps, or to bowl 3 inches to 6 inches outside the line of off stump.
-Bowling at the stumps is an attacking tactic with the intention of dismissing the batsman bowled or lbw.
-It can also be used as a defensive tactic, as the batsman will feel less able to play risky shots knowing that he will be dismissed should he miss the ball.
+Bowling at the stumps is an attacking tactic with the intention of dismissing the batter bowled or lbw.
+It can also be used as a defensive tactic, as the batter will feel less able to play risky shots knowing that he will be dismissed should he miss the ball.
 Bowling outside off stump is known as the corridor of uncertainty.
-When done well, this line may confuse the batsman into whether to defend the ball or leave it, and may tempt him to play away from his body with his head not in line with the ball.
-The main aim of this tactic is to dismiss the batman caught by the wicketkeeper or in the slips.
+When done well, this line may confuse the batter into whether to defend the ball or leave it, and may tempt him to play away from his body with his head not in line with the ball.
+The main aim of this tactic is to dismiss the batter caught by the wicketkeeper or in the slips.
 Other bowling variations, such as bowling wide of off stump or bowling at leg stump are generally seen as negative and defensive tactics.

 Some different types of bowling tactic: